Area4949/ha-cogo_plus/README.md

      {% set pt1 = [ state_attr('device_tracker.an_iphone_3', 'longitude'), state_attr('device_tracker.an_iphone_3', 'latitude') ] %}

      {{ device_in_zone(pt1, 'sensor.coastal_trail_zone_north') }}

+## No 'Front End' is currently provided.
+The current version of this 'add-on' does not have a front end to help in defining the zone shapes.

 ## Technical discussion and FAQ
 ### The importance of 'fuzzy equals' in cogo math